Omnistac/zedux/docs/docs/api/glossary.md

 Zedux translates all of these state updating operations into "pseudo-actions" - action objects with metadata containing all the info needed to reproduce the state change.

-### Restricted Dynamic Graph Dependency

-When one [graph node](#graph-node) depends on another, Zedux draws an edge between those two nodes in its internal graph algorithm.

-A "restricted dynamic" dependency is really just a [dynamic dependency](#dynamic-graph-dependency) that will only trigger updates in the dependent node when the dependency node's state updates and some other condition is met.
-This is used for selectors.

-If the dependent is a React component, it will rerender when the dependency atom instance's state changes and the selector's result changes.

-If the dependent is another atom instance, it will reevaluate when the dependency atom instance's state changes and the selector's result changes.

 ### State Factory

 A function passed to [`atom()`](factories/atom) (or other atom factory functions like [`ion()`](factories/ion)).
 This function is called to produce the initial value of the atom instance.
 It also runs every time an atom instance reevaluates.